TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 2/Micah 2.5.md

 ---

-Therefore thou shalt have none that shall cast the line by lot in the assembly of Jehovah.
+Therefore you will have no one who divides the land by lot in the assembly of Yahweh.